cory-fan/joint-demosaic-denoise/README.md

 I apply this observation to the task of Joint Demosaicing and Denoising (largely because experiments on denoising-only datasets have a tendency to be prohibitively expensive for my personal budget), specifically the Hard Demosaicing Dataset introduced here (https://arxiv.org/html/2504.07145v1).
 Preliminary experimentations on smaller networks currently indicate that I can acheive marginally SOTA results (+0.03 PSNR average) for unified joint demosaicing and denoising on the hardest ISO 3200 setting with 12.8x less MACs than the current SOTA, ESUM (same as the paper introducing the dataset).
 A preliminary experiment with scaling up (to only 3.2x faster than ESUM) acheives +0.28 PSNR increase.
 Further expeirments with scaling up and experiments on other datasets to follow.

 ![Alt text](hddresults.png?raw=true "Title")

+Above is the HDD results.
+Mine and Mine(S) (the small variant) are my models.
+Green is best performance, yellow is second best performance.
+The dashes in some of the FLOPs are because I haven't gotten around to calculating their FLOPs yet.